Barayas/se_project_final/README.md

 # NextTrack Application

-This is a basic React application created with Vite.
+This is a basic React application created with Vite with minimal backend for OAuth.

 ## Getting Started